dhes/CMS69-bmi_0.3.000_working_copy/input/tests/measure/CMS69FHIRPCSBMIScreenAndFollowUp/bbadc209-08e3-43aa-bf52-4deaab479bac/comment.md

 That's odd.
 This patient has not had a BMI due to a Medical Reason.
 Yet it is documented that they were *not* prescribed phentermine.
+That makes this patient eligible for Denominator Exception at both point: BMI measurement and Follow up for high BMI.
+Our Exception logic prioritizes the first and the Dashboard is displaying the expectected banner.